About Kendall County

 How can I search for someone recently arrested in Kendall County, Texas?

 To search for someone recently arrested in Kendall County, Texas, you can contact the Kendall County Jail located at 6 Staudt Street, Boerne, TX.
 The jail provides an inmate lookup process that can be accessed by calling their main line or visiting in person.
-Additionally, the this area Sheriff's Office may have information on recent arrests and can be reached for further assistance.
+The Kendall County Sheriff's Office may have information on recent arrests and can be contacted through the office’s website. further assistance.

 Mugshots or booking photos in Kendall County, Texas, can be obtained from the Kendall County Sheriff's Office.
 They maintain records of arrests and may provide access to booking photos upon request.
 For online access, you may need to check if the Sheriff's Office has an online portal or contact them directly for guidance.